httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ~~~
 # FooExample Header

-The FooExample HTTP header field conveys a list of numbers about how
+The FooExample HTTP header field conveys a list of integers about how
 much Foo the sender has.

 FooExample is a Structured header [RFCxxxx].
 Its value MUST be a